BlvckBytes/BBConfigMapper/README.md

 A *YamlConfig* supports the extension of missing keys from another instance, which is a way to migrate existing configuration files to a newer version by adding new key-value pairs.
 Existing sections are extended, missing sections are added.
 Keys are never deleted, as that could possibly delete still needed configuration information for the user.

+### Commented-Out Keys

+Keys which are commented out are detected if their corresponding comment is within the right mapping-block and starts with any amount of whitespace, followed by the key's name, followed by a colon `:`.
+Since it is a feature of this mapper to comment out keys in order to cause null-values in Sections, in order to thereby deactivate messages/features, these keys will not be extended.